iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 As of v4.5.5, ArduCopter flight controllers expect the DSHOT telemetry messages to match the `KISS ESC standard <https://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877>`_.
 That means that it expects the module to send ERPM/100.
 Vertiq modules by default, however, directly send RPM as covered in :ref:`ESC Telemetry <manual_telemetry>`.

 There are two methods to deal with this.
-The first, and recommended, option is to configure your module to transmit the ERPM/100 value directly through its telemetry responses.
-This can be done by changing the value of **Timer Based Protocol RPM Reporting Style** in the Control Center's advanced tab:
+The first, and recommended option is to configure your module to transmit the ERPM/100 value directly through its telemetry responses.
+This can be done by changing the value of **Timer Based Protocol RPM Reporting Style** in the :ref:`Control Center's <control_center_start_guide>` advanced tab:

 .. image:: ../_static/tutorial_images/fc_telemetry_tutorial/erpm_config.png
     :align: center